-Israel's Supreme Court joins crackdown on Palestinian NGOs
+With tax ruling, Israel's Supreme Court joins the crackdown on Palestinian civil society

 As global condemnation rains down on the Israeli authorities for designating six well-respected Palestinian nongovernmental organizations as terrorist organizations and an investigation suggests they used military-grade hacking tools to spy on Palestinian activists, the Israeli Supreme Court is quietly playing its own part in shrinking the space for Palestinian civil society to operate.